Fully updated in November 2023

-I decided to start off with a few Posts about one of the most amazing places I’ve been to in my travels.
-Dominica (not to be confused with the Dominican Republic), is a tiny island country in the Caribbean, situated right in the middle between the much more popular holiday-islands of Guadeloupe to the North and Martinique to the South.
-Yet, in spite of this location, only a few travellers find their way to this tropical paradise.
+Dominica is a beautiful island country in the Caribbean, situated right in the middle between the much more popular holiday-islands of Guadeloupe to the North and Martinique to the South.
+Yet, despite this location, only a few travellers find their way to this tropical paradise each year.

-The reason might be that Dominica lacks in the splendid white-sand beaches most people tend to associate with Caribbean islands, yet it features some of the most beautiful black-sand beaches I’ve ever seen, as well as magnificent lakes, rivers and waterfalls in its lush interior.
+The reason might be that Dominica lacks in the splendid white-sand beaches most people tend to associate with Caribbean islands, although it features some of the most beautiful black-sand beaches I’ve ever seen, as well as magnificent lakes, rivers and waterfalls in its lush interior.

 This post may contain affiliate links and I might earn a small commission at no additional cost to you.
 For more info click here.

-The unspoiled nature of the island is the biggest draw.
-The island’s mountainous interior is incredibly lush and green, and features countless beautiful waterfalls as well as some truly spectacular natural oddities, one of them being a lake that is constantly boiling due to subsurface geothermal activity, as well as the Valley of Desolation, whose grim name betrays its outstanding beauty.
+The unspoiled nature of Dominica definitely is the biggest draw.
+The island’s mountainous interior is incredibly lush and green, and features countless beautiful waterfalls as well as some truly spectacular natural oddities, one of them being a lake that is constantly boiling due to subsurface geothermal activity, as well as the otherworldly Valley of Desolation.

 What’s even better is that chances are you’ll have most of these places completely to yourself.
-Due to the fact that you won’t find a single beach resort in the entire country, the numbers of other foreigners you’ll meet are almost nil compared to other Caribbean Islands – that’s something we enjoyed tremendously after visiting nearby Guadeloupe.
+Due to the fact that you won’t find a single beach resort in the entire country, the numbers of other foreigners you’ll meet are very low compared to other Caribbean Islands – that’s something we enjoyed tremendously after visiting nearby Guadeloupe.

-There are plenty of visa-free countries, including the US and member states of the Commonwealth of Nations as well as the EU.
-Check if you need one here.
+There are plenty of visa-free countries, including the US and member states of the Commonwealth of Nations, as well as the EU.
+You can check if you need one on this site.

 Direct flights to Dominica are only available from some other Caribbean Islands as well as Miami, which means that you’ll have to connect at those places if you’re starting from anywhere else.
 A cheaper and more atmospheric alternative is to fly part of the way and then take a ferry.